 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 100D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the Canon M relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Canon 100D and Canon M in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 100D has one, while the Canon M does not.
 While the built-in flash of the 100D is not very powerful, it can at times be useful as a fill-in light.

 Concerning the storage of imaging data, both the 100D and the Canon M write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 100D and Canon EOS M and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Canon M?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: